rosinality/style-based-gan-pytorch/README.md

 Usage:

+You should prepare lmdb dataset

+> python prepare_data.py --out LMDB_PATH --n_worker N_WORKER DATASET_PATH

+This will convert images to jpeg and pre-resizes it.
+(For example, 8/16/32/64/128/256/512/1024) Then you can train StyleGAN.

 for celebA

-> python train.py --mixing -d {folder} PATH
+> python train.py --mixing LMDB_PATH

 for FFHQ

-> python train.py --mixing --loss r1 --sched -d {folder}
+> python train.py --mixing --loss r1 --sched LMDB_PATH

 ## Sample